-The news of electricity prices increase by 0.98 Paisa has spread like a fire in the country.
+The news of electricity prices increase by 0.98 Paisa has spread like fire in the country.
 Therefore, consumers are really worried after hearing the news of the price increase in electricity.

-However, CPPA (Central Power Purchasing Agency) claims an increase of Rs 0.9846 Per kWh to meet the fuel charges of Rs 3.2045/kWH especially for August 2020.
-Likewise, another primary reason behind the gradual increase in electricity price is to earn additional revenues of almost about Rs 5-7bn Rupees.
+However, CPPA (Central Power Purchasing Agency) claims an increase of Rs 0.9846 Per kWh to meet the fuel charges of Rs 3.2045/kWH, especially for August 2020.
+Likewise, another primary reason behind the gradual increase in electricity price is to earn additional revenues of almost Rs 5-7bn Rupees.

 Although the news about the increase in electricity prices was made public in August 2020 but still no action was taken.
 However, authorities didn’t pass any official statement before the petition.
 Yet NEPRA has invited the affected people who cannot afford the burden of an additional price.

 Therefore, it will try to respond to all the objections and resentment faced after the decision is made.